-The way Leanpub works with Word to produce ebook files is similar to the way other self-publishing services do it.
+The way Leanpub works with Word files to produce ebook files is similar to the way other self-publishing services do it.

 Generating Ebook Files from Word